kubernetes/kubernetes/examples/celery-rabbitmq/README.md

 ## Prerequisites

-You should already have turned up a Kubernetes cluster.
-To get the most of this example, ensure that Kubernetes will create more than one minion (e.g. by setting your `NUM_MINIONS` environment variable to 2 or more).
+You should already have turned up a LMKTFY cluster.
+To get the most of this example, ensure that LMKTFY will create more than one minion (e.g. by setting your `NUM_MINIONS` environment variable to 2 or more).

 ## Step 1: Start the RabbitMQ service